Notable Representations, Key Contacts

 High-stakes products litigation typically requires our clients to mount their defense on multiple fronts, which may include class action litigation, multidistrict litigation, individual personal injury actions at the state and federal level, consumer fraud actions, actions by health care providers, False Claims Act litigation, actions by state attorneys general, government investigations, and internal reviews.
 We have played the role of national coordinating counsel in a variety of such matters and have worked seamlessly with teams of attorneys from other law firms in a cost-efficient manner to bring about successful outcomes for our clients.

-We also have specialized skill in defending clients embroiled in parallel criminal and civil actions.
+We also have particularly expansive experience in defending clients embroiled in parallel criminal and civil actions.
 The defense strategies employed in these cases can be quite complex, spanning multiple agencies and jurisdictions, where each proceeding may influence the outcome of others.
 Because many of our attorneys who handle governmental and internal investigations are former senior DOJ officials, federal prosecutors or regulatory officials, they have a keen understanding of the interplay between these simultaneous proceedings, thus enabling our clients to manage their legal risk more effectively.

-The Securities Litigation group has successfully handled Private Securities Litigation Reform Act (PSLRA) class actions throughout the country, securing victories at the class certification and motion to dismiss stages or arranging for favorable settlements when appropriate.
 The group also has significant experience in class actions and derivative litigation in the context of mergers & acquisitions and other change-of-control transactions brought by shareholder and/or derivative plaintiffs seeking to block and/or recover damages for merger activity.